 The analysis shown in Exhibit 4-4 estimated that, on average, 15 percent of the nation's 20-year average annual rail capital reinvestment needs are covered by the FY 2008 Fixed Guideway Modernization funds.
-The general intention behind these alternative funding formulas is to effectively redistribute funds from modes and urbanized area types where more than 15 percent of capital needs are being addressed to those where less than 15 percent of capital needs are being met.
-In other words, the alternatives proposed here tend to shift funds towards rail systems which are older, larger and more heavily utilized - and hence tend to have higher capital reinvestment needs.
+The general intention behind these alternative funding formulas is to effectively redistribute funds from modes and urbanized area types where more than 15 percent of capital needs are being addressed to those where less than 15 percent of capital needs are being addressed here tend to shift funds towards rail systems which are older, larger and more heavily utilized - and hence tend to have higher capital reinvestment needs.